-- "(a) To promote a diverse, innovative and highly flexible choice in low, standard and medium density housing in accordance with community aspirations, needs and affordability. - (b) To promote residential villages which are linked to the major road network, public transport services and community facilities through safe, convenient, legible local street and path networks. - (c) To provide residential villages which are focused on local open space and situated conveniently to local community facilities, including education and recreation facilities, convenience shopping and open space. - (d) To promote a community with a high standard of residential amenity characterised by convenience, accessibility, safety, privacy, high quality design and integrated planning. - (e) To ensure visual integration of residential development with the natural environment, including development responsiveness to the topography, drainage patterns and remnant stands of significant vegetation. - (f) To ensure the development of urban residential areas includes appropriate environmental protection measures and the potential effects of incompatible land uses or transport corridors are mitigated.
+- "(a) To promote a diverse, innovative and highly flexible choice in low, standard and medium density housing in accordance with community aspirations, needs and affordability. - (b) To promote residential villages which are linked to the major road network, public transport services and community facilities through safe, convenient, legible local street and path networks. - (c) To provide residential villages which are focused on local open space and situated conveniently to local community facilities, including education and recreation facilities, convenience shopping and open space. - (d) To promote a community with a high standard of residential amenity characterised by convenience, accessibility, safety, privacy, high quality design and integrated planning. - (e) To ensure visual integration of residential development with the natural environment, including development responsiveness to the topography, drainage patterns and remnant stands of significant vegetation.

-(g) To ensure urban residential areas develop sequentially and efficiently in residential villages, serviced with the community and engineering infrastructure necessary for achieving a high standard of residential amenity and quality of life for residents."
+- (f) To ensure the development of urban residential areas includes appropriate environmental protection measures and the potential effects of incompatible land uses or transport corridors are mitigated. - (g) To ensure urban residential areas develop sequentially and efficiently in residential villages, serviced with the community and engineering infrastructure necessary for achieving a high standard of residential amenity and quality of life for residents."

-For the Open Space element, the DCP provides a number of specific desired environmental outcomes as outlined below:
+For the Open Space element, the DCP provides a number of specific desired environmental outcomes of which the following are relevant to this sector:

-- (a) To integrate the open space system, as a key structural element, with other elements of the DCP area such as the transport network and the community facilities network. - (b) To provide landscaped buffers between incompatible uses within and bordering the DCP area. - (c) To provide visual relief and aesthetic amenity to the urban landscape as part of the integrated approach to planning, design and development of the DCP area. - (d) To provide for a wide range of satisfying, structured and unstructured recreation opportunities for residents. - (e) To ensure that, through integrated planning and good design, recreation opportunities offered in the open space system will be rewarding and can be pursued safely by the public. - (g) To integrate pedestrian and bicycle modes of transport within the open space system, linking urban residential areas with local community facilities, major community facilities, the MIBA and the town centre.
+- "(a) to integrate the open space system, as a key structural element, with other elements of the DCP area such as the transport network and the community facilities network; - (c) to provide visual relief and aesthetic amenity to the urban landscape as part of the integrated approach to planning, design and development of the DCP area; - (d) to provide for a wide range of satisfying, structured and unstructured recreation opportunities for residents; - (e) to ensure that, through integrated planning and good design, recreation opportunities offered in the open space system will be rewarding and can be pursued safely by the public; - (f) to conserve and protect land of local and wider conservation value within the open space system for the enjoyment of present and future generations. - (g) to integrate pedestrian and bicycle modes of transport within the open space system, linking urban residential areas with local community facilities, major community facilities, the MIBA and the town centre; and - (h) to use the open space system as an effective means for maintaining high levels of environmental quality through water management, habitat protection, wildlife corridors and acoustic buffering."